 An Allocation is made up of two components, a Source and a Target.

-- A Source is a location where the stock is coming from and includes Quantity On Hand, Quantity on PO, and Quantity In-Transit.
+- A Source is a location where the stock is coming from and includes Quantity On Hand and Quantity on PO.

-- A Target is the destination to where the Source is being assigned and includes Sales Orders, Back Orders, Work Orders and non-shipped Warehouse Transfers.
+- A Target is the destination to where the Source is being assigned and includes Sales Orders and Back Orders

 There are two ways to run the Allocation process; Manual or Automatic.